-The personal education plan is a record of a child or young person’s education and training and it contains essential information that the school needs to know from the social worker such as who has parental responsibility and who can make decisions about things like school trips.
+The personal education plan is a record of a child or young person’s education and training which contains essential information that the school needs to know from the social worker such as; who has parental responsibility and who can make decisions for instance, school trips.
 It will also describe what needs to happen in school and at home for the child or young person to reach their potential.

 Personal education plans are reviewed every six months, usually at a meeting in school.
 Parents, carers, the social worker, teacher and the child or young person (where they want to) are involved in the meetings to develop and review the personal education plan.